 BIOGRAPHY OF MAHATMA GANDHI: Mohandas Karamchand Gandhi was born on October 2, 1869, in Porbandar, India.
 He became one of the most respected spiritual and political leaders of the 1900s.
 Gandhiji helped free the Indian people from British rule through nonviolent resistance and is honored by Indians as the father of the Indian Nation.

-The Indian people called Gandhiji ‘Mahatma’, meaning Great Soul.
-At the age of 13 Gandhi married Kasturba, a girl the same age.
+The Indian people called Gandhiji ‘Mahatma,’ meaning Great Soul.
+At the age of 13, Gandhi married Kasturba, a girl of the same age.
 Their parents arranged the marriage.
 The Gandhis had four children.
 Gandhi studied law in London and returned to India in 1891 to practice.
 In 1893 he took on a one-year contract to do legal work in South Africa.

 On January 13, 1948, at the age of 78, he began a fast with the purpose of stopping the bloodshed.
-After 5 days the opposing leaders pledged to stop the fighting and Gandhi broke his fast.
-Twelve days later a Hindu fanatic, Nathuram Godse who opposed his program of tolerance for all creeds and religion assassinated him.
+After 5 days, the opposing leaders pledged to stop the fighting, and Gandhi broke his fast.

 MORE ON MAHATMA GANDHI

 Photos of Mahatma Gandhi -The Father of the Nation.